docstrap/docstrap/README.md

 [Sunlight uses the WTFPL](http://sunlightjs.com/)

 ## License ##
-DocStrap Copyright (c) 2012-2013Terry Weiss.
+DocStrap Copyright (c) 2012-2014 Terry Weiss.
 All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation